davidsteng/jd-group-1335-Frederick_Douglass/README.md

 ### Known Issues
    - Not all word definitions are loaded into the system due to late access to Part 1 definitions

+## Version 0.1.0

+### Features
+   - Home screen added to application
+   - Preface of novel added
+   - Letter from Wendell Phillips added
+   - Pages of novel seperated to end on paragraph when possible
+   - Side bar selection added to include return to home page and start quiz button

+### Bug Fixes
+   - Table of Contents removed to be reimplemented on right side of application window
+   - Bug regarding buttons not working to jump to chapter start fixed

+### Known Issues
+   - Clicking on a word in the novel does not properly return word information for loading audio and definition
+   - Window and text is scaled to font not percent of screen leading to small text and icons on larger monitors